Ziheng Yang: Academic career

 (2011), and Swiss Institute of Technology (ETH), Zurich (2011).
-In 2008-2011, he was the Changjiang Chair Professor at Sun Yat-sen University, with an award from the Ministry of Education of China.
-From 2016-2019, he was a Visiting Professor at National Institute of Genetics, Japan.
-In 2017-8, he was a Radcliffe Fellow at Harvard University's Radcliffe Institute for Advanced Study.
+In 2008–2011, he was the Changjiang Chair Professor at Sun Yat-sen University, with an award from the Ministry of Education of China.
+From 2016 to 2019, he was a visiting professor at National Institute of Genetics, Japan.
+In 2017–8, he was a Radcliffe Fellow at Harvard University's Radcliffe Institute for Advanced Study.

 Work in molecular evolution and phylogenetics

 Yang developed a number of statistical models and methods in the 1990s, which have been implemented in maximum likelihood and Bayesian software programs for phylogenetic analysis of DNA and protein sequence data.
 Two decades ago, Felsenstein had described the pruning algorithm for calculating the likelihood on a phylogeny.
 However, the assumed model of character change was simple and, for example, does not account for variable rates among sites in the sequence.
 By illustrating the power of statistical models to accommodate major features of the evolutionary process and to address important evolutionary questions using molecular sequence data, the models and methods Yang developed had a major impact on the cladistic-statistical controversy at the time and played a major role in the transformation of molecular phylogenetics.